Defender API: Features, Functionality, and Usage

 array (optional)

-Label IDs.
-You may previously use the label API call to retrieve label IDs and names.
+Label IDs — You can use the Labels API call beforehand to retrieve available label IDs and their corresponding names.
 If not specified, all objects are returned.
-Example: 2, 3, 5
+Example: 2, 3,5

-Get a paginated summary of the adversaries related to Lumu Email that were contacted by endpoints.
+Get a paginated summary of the adversaries related to Lumu Email Intelligence that were contacted by endpoints.

 Query Params